12 Fair Trade Chocolate Brands That Are as Tasty as They Are Ethical (2024)

 • Single Estate/ Single Origin: Single origin means the cocoa comes from one type of chocolate grown in one region.
 Single estate means the cocoa was also grown on one specific farm in one region.

-Now, These are the 15 Best Fair Trade Chocolate Brands:
+the 12 Best Fair Trade Chocolate Brands:

-1) Askinosie
+1. Askinosie

 Askinosie Chocolate company sources single-origin chocolate through a direct trade model.
 They personally work with their farmers to ensure fair-wage employment and ethical supply chains.
 Askinosie produces their artisan chocolate in small batches locally, in the US.
 What’s fantastic about Askinosie is that they published a Transparency Report to make it easy for consumers to verify their sustainable claims.
 They even offer tours of their factory in Missouri!
 You can find a large selection of chocolate bars at Askinosie as well as chocolate-covered candies and sipping chocolate.

-2) Beyond Good
+5. Beyond Good

 Beyond Good produces single-origin chocolate from Madagascar and soon from Uganda.